 Get a flavour of the night by watching our collaborations with some brilliant poets at previous Open Collab events below:

-You can watch Echoes and Edges Open Collab right here!
-We'll be going live on Saturday 23rd January at 7pm, so set yourself a reminder and we'll see you on the live stream.
+You can watch Open Collab right here!
+We'll be going live on Saturday 20th February at 7pm (UK), so set yourself a reminder and we'll see you on the live stream.

 what does everyone else think?